Nelson Mandela: Personal life

-Mandela was a private person who often concealed his emotions and confided in very few people.
+Mandela was a private person who confided in very few people.
 Privately, he lived an austere life, refusing to drink alcohol or smoke, and even as president made his own bed.
 Renowned for his mischievous sense of humour, he was known for being both stubborn and loyal, and at times exhibited a quick temper.
 He was typically friendly and welcoming, and appeared relaxed in conversation with everyone, including his opponents.
 A self-described Anglophile, he claimed to have lived by the "trappings of British style and manners".
-Constantly polite and courteous, he was attentive to all, irrespective of their age or status, and often talked to children or servants.
+Constantly polite, he was attentive to all, irrespective of their age or status, and often talked to children or servants.
 He was known for his ability to find common ground with very different communities.
-In later life, he always looked for the best in people, even defending political opponents to his allies, who sometimes thought him too trusting of others.
+In later life, he always looked for the best in people, even defending political opponents to his allies, who sometimes thought him too trusting.
 He was fond of Indian cuisine, and had a lifelong interest in archaeology and boxing.

 The significance of Mandela can be considered in two related ways.
 First, he has provided through his personal presence as a benign and honest conviction politician, skilled at exerting power but not obsessed with it to the point of view of excluding principles, a man who struggled to display respect to all ...
 Second, in so doing he was able to be a hero and a symbol to an array of otherwise unlikely mates through his ability, like all brilliant nationalist politicians, to speak to very different audiences effectively at once.